subskybox/Orba/orba2/README.md

 ### NOMENCLATURE:
 ```
-Filename format is as follows:
+Filename format for .wav files is as follows (< > denotes optional):

  NamePart1<_namePart2_namePartn>_Note<_Velocity><_LoopStart><_LoopEnd><_UUID>.wav

       Name: Can be any name and contains underscores if desired
       Note: [A-G] character followed by a #|b (sharp|flat) followed by an octave # (e.g. A#3)
   Velocity: An integer from 0-127 or a music dynamic string from {ppp, pp, p, mp, mf, f, ff, fff}